papsti/macpan-workshop/syllabus.md

 - [ ] [Cartesian product models](#cartesian-product-models) that stratify every compartment in the same way (e.g. by age, location).
 - [ ] [Stratify infectious compartments](#stratify-infectious-compartments) (e.g. by symptom status).
-- [ ] Expand a compartment into a linear chains of compartments, to simulate different distributions of time spent in the compartment.
+- [ ] Expand a single compartment into a sequential chain, to simulate different distributions of time spent in that compartment.
 - [ ] Combine single-strain models into multi-strain models.
 - [ ] Stratify compartments based on immunity status.
 This is particularly useful in cases where immunity is partial, can wane, and is caused by a mixture of past infection, vaccination, and cross immunity due to associated diseases.